facebookresearch/Geographic_Generalization/README.md

       class NewMeasurementName(Measurement):
           """<Describe the measurement>
             Args:
-                logging_name (str): common prefix to use for all logged metrics in the measurement.
-E.g. 'imagenet_v2' dataset_names (list[str]): list of dataset names required for this measurement.
+                dataset_names (list[str]): list of dataset names required for this measurement.
 E.g. ['imagenet', 'dollarstreet'] model (ClassifierModule): pytorch model to perform the measurement with experiment_config (DictConfig): Hydra config used primarily to instantiate a trainer.
 Must have key: 'trainer' to be compatible with pytorch lightning.